LaunchCodeEducation/data-analysis-curriculum/content/assignments/assignment2/_index.md

 {{% notice blue Note "rocket" %}}

-The following tasks and questions in the textbook for this assignment are also located within the notebook from the above GitHub repository.
+The following tasks and questions in the textbook for this assignment are also located within the `9-to-5.ipynb` file.
 You must save the answers to the questions within your notebook for grading.

 {{% /notice %}}